An-Be/An-Be/README.md

-- 👋 Hi, I’m Andrea (@An-Be)
+- 👋 Hi, I’m Andrea (@An-Be), I am a software Engineer at AMEX
-- 👀 I’m interested in game development and web/mobile development
+- 👀 I’m interested in game development and web development
-- 💞️ I’m looking to collaborate on apps or games
+- 🔥 I’m looking to collaborate on apps or games
+- 👩‍💻 Currently learning more on TDD with Jest and planning on building a new portfolio in react.
 - 📭 You can reach me at https://www.linkedin.com/in/andrea-berrocal-/